HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 OneSuite

-OneSuite is priced at $24 per month and focuses on agency management.
-It supports multiple brands under one account, includes a built-in lead pipeline, and handles project and task tracking.
-I can appreciate how it organizes sales and delivery in one dashboard.
+OneSuite is an agency management platform that supports multiple brands under one account.
+It includes a built-in lead pipeline and handles project and task tracking.

-The drawback is that OneSuite’s interface can look and feel busy once you scale, and it lacks the same client-facing polish found in dedicated portals like Assembly.
+I found the main drawback is that OneSuite's interface can look and feel busy once you scale.
+It also lacks the same client-facing polish found in dedicated portals like Assembly.

 HoneyBook vs Assembly: Side-by-side comparison